AsmaaJAH/AsmaaJAH/README.md

 An Egyptian innovated and self‑motivated fresh-graduate engineer with 3+ years of combined experience in summer internships, freelancing, part‑time jobs, boot camps, technical competitions, and "Alexandria University" projects.

-I am a reliable team player and a clean coder who achieves the best quality of service while meeting deadlines.
+A reliable team player and a clean coder who achieves the best quality of service while meeting deadlines.
 My current location/city is Alexandria and I am willing to relocate upon request because I've lived in other cities before, including : Cairo,6th October,...etc.

 - 🔭 I’m currently **looking for opportunities in (Mobile App) or in (backend) development**